symfony/symfony-docs/components/options_resolver.rst

         public function sendMail($from, $to)
         {
             $mail = ...;

             $mail->setHost(isset($this->options['host'])
                 ? $this->options['host']
                 : 'smtp.example.org');

             $mail->setUsername(isset($this->options['username'])
                 ? $this->options['username']
                 : 'user');

             $mail->setPassword(isset($this->options['password'])
                 ? $this->options['password']
                 : 'pa$$word');

             $mail->setPort(isset($this->options['port'])
                 ? $this->options['port']
                 : 25);

             // ...
         }
     }

 This boilerplate is hard to read and repetitive.
 Also, the default values of the options are buried in the business logic of your code.
-We can use the :phpfunction:`array_replace` to fix that::
+You could use the :phpfunction:`array_replace` to fix that::

     class Mailer
     {
         // ...

         public function __construct(array $options = array())
         {
             $this->options = array_replace(array(